Feature request #11103

 It looks like the backport that adds support for the hidpi pixmaps (required for nice looking icons) hasn't made it into the release branch yet. https://codereview.qt-project.org/#/c/54636/

 On top of this, I can't get it to compile:

 Undefined symbols for architecture x86_64: "qt_mac_get_scalefactor()", referenced from: QPixmap::grabWindow(long, int, int, int, int) in qpixmap_mac.o QToolButton::sizeHint() const in qtoolbutton.o ld: symbol(s) not found for architecture x86_64 clang: error: linker command failed with exit code 1 (use -v to see invocation)

-#3 Updated by Joshua Arnott about 4 years ago
+#3 Updated by Joshua Arnott over 4 years ago

 There is a pull request to add Qt5 support to QGIS.
 This is hopefully a set in the right direction for the high DPI icons: https://github.com/qgis/QGIS/pull/1676

 I've been trying to get the map canvas to render at 2x DPI.
 It seems it should be possible, with some tweaks to qgsmapcanvas.cpp, qgsmapsettings.cpp and qgsmaptopixel.cpp.
 I managed to get the map to render "pretty" (i.e at the native DPI), but not in the right place.
 The scale, etc. becomes confused.

 Perhaps someone with a better understanding of how the renderer works could weigh in (Martin or Jürgen?)?